 - You won’t go wrong at the Hilton KK, one of the top properties in town.

 - Monaco Boutique Hotel Kampung Air is central and well located and boasts very comfortable and spacious rooms.

 Langkawi is a beautiful archipelago of 99-odd tropical islands floating not far away from Penang — see how to get from Penang to Langkawi.
 It’s also less than 2 hours from Kuala Lumpur by flight and has many beautiful places to see in 3 days.

-There’s absolutely A LOT to do in Langkawi, and three days will be barely enough to get you started.
+There’s absolutely A LOT to do in Langkawi, and a three-day Langkawi itinerary will be barely enough to get you started.
 The jungle is lush and filled with wildlife.
-Party lovers will probably want to stay nearby popular Pantai Cenang, with its overdeveloped tourist village.
-But the best natural spots on Langkawi are on the other beaches, where many resorts abound.
-This said it’s totally possible to visit Langkawi on the cheap.
+And there are many beautiful beaches in Langkawi.
+Party lovers will probably want to stay nearby the popular Pantai Cenang, with its overdeveloped tourist village.
+But the best natural spots in Langkawi are on the other beaches, where many resorts abound.
+This said, it’s totally possible to visit Langkawi on the cheap.